 Bishopville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-As is often the case in a small town, Bishopville doesn't have a public transportation system that people use for their commute.
+Bishopville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Bishopville in 2022 was $27,919, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
-This equates to an annual income of $111,676 for a family of four.
-However, Bishopville contains both very wealthy and poor people as well.
+The per capita income in Bishopville in 2022 was $71,915, which is wealthy relative to Maryland and the nation.
+This equates to an annual income of $287,660 for a family of four.

 The most common language spoken in Bishopville is English.
 Other important languages spoken here include Polish and Spanish.